 CR A-660 contains specific requirements regarding the transfer of records,* including:

 - Records must be transferred at a meeting** on school premises that includes the incoming and outgoing officers and the principal.
-This meeting must be held as soon as possible after the election but no later than June 30th.
+This meeting must be held as soon as possible after the election.

 - All PA/PTA records must be maintained for 6 years and outgoing executive board members must transfer all records to the newly elected executive board members–including all parent contact information.